1587/speaking-exam/00-part5.md

 My answer:
 ```
 I think buy a house will  reduce the quality of my life.
-I have some reasons as follows:
+I have some reasons below:

-Firstly, in china, the Housing price is too high, buy a house will cost too much money.
+First, in china, the Housing price is too high, buy a house will cost too much money.
 (I will have no enough money for education, travel, medical care, and take care of my parents. )
 I will be a mortgage/ˈmɔːɡɪdʒ/ slave.

-Secondly, if I change my office to a place far from the house.
+Second, if I change my office to a place far from the house.
 I will spend more time on commute, (Especially when I move to another city.)
 it's not convenient.

-(thirdly, I need to maintain the house every year, I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/;
+(third, I need to maintain the house every year, I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/;
 it's a waste of money and time.)

-finally, if the neighbors/'nebəz/ are not good, i can't replace them.
+final, if the neighbors/'nebəz/ are not good, i can't replace them.
 so I think, renting a house is a good choice.

 all the above are my opinions.
 ```